 A: The entry form is web only.
 You can get more information or view the entire form during the entry period at www.enr.com/bestprojects/global.

 Q: How much does it cost to enter?
 Will I be required to purchase anything if I win?

-A: Global Best Projects 2013 is a free competition.
+A: Entry fees vary from no fee for early bird entries to a modest fee for the remainder of the entry period.
 You can submit as many projects as you like.
 You are not required to make a purchase of any kind to be eligible or to win.
 Options will be made available to you if you wish to purchase additional award plaques for your team, or advertising, but it is voluntary and

 Q: Does my project have to be completely finished, or could this include phased portions of the project that have been completed?